oernster/3D-printing-info/filament-experiences.md

 https://www.3dqf.co.uk/ - EXCELLENT PLA and at a bargain price in the UK; I have loads of their PLA spools and can highly recommend it.
 Note, however, that the PLA comes on a cardboard spool; that's a matter of taste but great for recycling.
 Their ABS is rumoured to be average though.

 ERYONE - amazing rainbow metal silk PLA that is fast changing.
 Notably they have recently started selling tricolour silk PLA and it is cheaper than their competitors but just as nice.
+I have also had great experiences with their matte PLA.

 ZIRO - great prints from these silk PLA colours; I have ALL the silks and ALL the glitter ones; they are all amazing and print so easily.